Gaza-Israel War

 The duty of treating the sick and wounded, and the correlating protection of medical personnel and facilities, is at the core of International Humanitarian Law (IHL).
 Providing healthcare is becoming virtually impossible in Gaza, as no place, not even places of healthcare, are safe from the bombs.

-Attacks on healthcare facilities
+Attacks on healthcare in Gaza

 • 6 May – an MSF-supported stabilisation point was stormed during a violent raid by Israeli forces in Tulkarem and Nur Shams camps in the West Bank.
 Volunteer paramedics trained by MSF were harassed and no longer feel safe in providing lifesaving care to patients.